What Is a Long-Term Incentive Plan?

 The deferred compensation is usually invested, allowing it to potentially grow over time, and is distributed according to the plan's schedule and conditions, providing a source of income later in the employee’s career or during retirement.
 This arrangement not only offers tax deferral benefits but also serves as a valuable tool for long-term financial planning and employee retention.

-Understanding the Objectives: The first step in designing an LTIP is to clearly define its objectives.
-LTIPs are typically aimed at aligning the interests of key employees with those of the shareholders, promoting long-term company growth, and retaining top talent.
+Understanding the Objectives: The first step in designing a long-term incentive plan for employees is to clearly define its objectives.
+LTIPs are typically aimed at aligning the interests of key talent with those of the shareholders, promoting long-term company growth, and retaining top talent.
 Establishing clear objectives helps in structuring a plan that effectively motivates and rewards the desired behaviors and outcomes.

 Choosing the Right Incentive Mix: An effective LTIP usually includes a mix of equity-based incentives such as stock options, restricted stock units (RSUs), performance share units (PSUs), and sometimes cash-based incentives.
 The mix should reflect the company's culture, the industry norms, and the specific motivations of the recipients.
 For example, startups might rely more heavily on stock options, while established corporations might use a combination of RSUs and PSUs.